How it Began

 The Khoi lived in villages led by a chief, a hereditary position, meaning that the title would pass to the oldest son of the chief in the event of death.
-Several villages would usually be united by a much larger unit called a tribe, ranging in size from a few hundred to several thousands.
-They lived along the coast and were known to be skilful fisherman.
+Several villages would usually be united by a much larger unit called a tribe, ranging in size from a few hundred to several thousand.
+They lived along the coast and were known to be skilful fishermen.
 The bones found in caves along the coast by archaeologist bare testimony to the fact.

 Their semi-nomadic life makes it impossible to possess anything that is not easy to carry.
 Their shelters are built of sticks and form roughly a circle, 150mm high.
 Some cover the sticks with mats woven from reeds.
 The clan system of the Khoi was somewhat more regulated than that of the San, in that each group had a chief.
-Their dwellings were beehive shaped huts made with pliable sticks.
+Their dwellings were beehive-shaped huts made with pliable sticks.
 Long mats, the strips sewn together by the women covered the frame, leaving an opening at either end.
 Doors made of a narrower mat to roll up or down was hung over these openings.
 The huts could be dismantled quickly and transported on the back of oxen as they moved on.
 These mat covered huts can still be seen in Namaqualand.
 Gondwana’s Kwena Huts are inspired by this history.